 A related thought: so what happens when some celebrity owns a business?

-Here’s the actual example from the regulations:
+Here’s the actual example from the final regulations:

 You see the difference the Treasury makes here.
 A famous celebrity chef can use his personal brand and culinary skills to fill his restaurants with hungry customers.
 And that restaurant business gets the Section 199A deduction.